 Specifically, we love the edgy, metallic Mediterranean Mist shade– and the cheery, celebratory After Party Glitter polish for a dazzling dose of sparkle.
 All Ella + Mila polish is made in America by two twins, Ella and Mila.
 And they never test their products on animals.
 (They’re even PETA certified.)

-8. Flora 1761
+Flora 1761 (Inspired By Flowers)

-With their rich colors and exotic names, Flora 1761‘s lovely, flower-colored nail polishes are inspired by “Flora Danica”– a treatise published in Denmark in 1761 that catalogued the world’s most beautiful blooms.
+With their rich colors and exotic names, Flora 1761‘s lovely, flower-colored nail polishes are inspired by “Flora Danica”– a treatise published in Denmark in 1761 that cataloged the world’s most beautiful blooms.
 Accordingly, each nail polish color in the collection is named after a flower of the same color.
 The concept is as lovely as you might imagine.

 I love the bright pink Bougainvillea and bold red Poppy colors, which are so true to the original colors of the flowers that it’s actually astonishing how they got them to match so well.
 (I actually wore the “Poppy” red on my wedding day.)
 Also lovely are the Snap Dragon peach and the bold, purple-y Scotch Thistle hue.

-All of these elegant, clean, flower-themed polishes are also 8-free, vegan, and cruelty-free.
+All of these elegant, clean, floral polishes are also 8-free, vegan, and cruelty-free.
 The delicate gold etching on each bottle, meanwhile, makes the experience of using them feel somehow extra sophisticated.
 (It’s the kind of polish that makes you want to paint your nails with your pinky out.)

-Honorable Mention
+~ Honorable Mention ~

-Priti NYC
+Priti NYC (Bright and Spunky)

 Priti NYC‘s organic, vegan, cruelty-free nail polish is relatively new to the beauty scene, but they’ve already been featured on the runway at New York Fashion Week and Paris Fashion Week.
 Their non-toxic formula is 10-free, vegan, cruelty-free, and gluten-free.